opencurriculai/data_science_curriculum/docs/index.md

 Welcome to Open Curriculai, an opinionated, constantly evolving, organized curation of top resources in the form of a curriculum and a resource hub, for people whose goal is to become a data scientist.
 It is intended to be a **complete education in data science** using online materials and a holistic approach to learning.

-We help you take responsibility of your own learning.

 [View the Curriculum](curriculum.md){ .md-button .md-button--primary} [View the Resource Hub](resource_hub/index.md){ .md-button }